akmur/alex-11ty/posts/2016-07-12-ajax-call-function-wordpress.md

   - JavaScript
 ---

-This might be old stuff for many people out there and I know that most things can be accomplished with the amazing WP API, still I think it&#8217;s good to have a simple example of using AJAX to call a WordPress function in one post.
+This might be old stuff for many people out there and I know that most things can be accomplished with the amazing WP API, still I think it's good to have a simple example of using AJAX to call a WordPress function in one post.
 Here we go!

 ### Scenario: